Vienna, Austria

 Dinner at O’Boufes.

 The fact that Steirereck is only open Monday - Friday.
 We were here Sat/Sun.
-It was recommended by a friend (Hi again, Arik!) as one of the best and most interesting meals of my life.
+It was recommended by a friend as one of the best and most interesting meals of my life.

 One of my girls came down with a virus that did an extreme number on her.
 The worst!

-Dessert was more like it!
-I’d put these on the love list.
-The meal wasn’t a total loss after all, but it all felt very expensive for what it was.
+I’d put their desserts on the love list.
+So, the meal wasn’t a total loss after all, but it all felt very expensive for what it was.
 You shouldn’t be charging Michelin prices at your bistro?

 Final thoughts.
 After the train ride from Budapest, our time in Vienna felt short at 1 1/2 days.
 And yet, we did all this!
 Vienna was so lovely and pristine.
 I was delighted with the history, art, local food, and cocktail bars.
-We were mostly located in a very classy and central locale, and not walking around as much (as we did in Budapest), begs the question: what did we miss?
+We were staying in a classy and central locale, and not walking around as much (as we did in Budapest), which begs the question: what did we miss?

-The flea market our taxi drove by on the other side of Naschmarkt caught my eye, and so did the graffiti along the Danube we whooshed by on our ride to dinner.
+The flea market our taxi drove by on the other side of Naschmarkt caught my eye, as did the graffiti along the area of the Danube we whooshed by on our ride to dinner.
 The best thing about travel is it keeps you open, curious, wanting, lusting!

 Spagh-lee-ah-toe.
 Swap the gin for effervescent prosecco.
 It’s a Negroni Sbagliato!